 Together in Glasgow: Practice Day 2017

-This June, LDA Design gathered in Glasgow for Cruinn Còmhla ’17, Scots Gaelic for a celebration that brings people together.
+For this year’s practice day, LDA Design gathered in Glasgow for Cruinn Còmhla ’17, Scots Gaelic for a celebration that brings people together.

 And celebrate we did – seizing this chance to reflect on our recent achievements, to focus on the months ahead, to further deepen our understanding of each other and to go dancing!